vsrinivas/fuchsia/gce/README.md

    have an appropriately configured compute engine ssh key for this to work.
 If you have a more tuned ssh configuration, you may need to add `~/.ssh/google_compute_engine` to your `ssh-agent`.
+ * create-instance - create a GCE instance running fuchsia based on the most recently created fuchsia image.
+ * delete-instance - deletes a GCE instance created by `create-instance`.